-Upon my second visit (July 2018), I saw art by Picasso and other Spanish painters such as Goya and Sorolla as well as art from the late 1960s and early 1970s.
-This was more to my liking and the music from the Beatles, the Rolling Stones, and Jimmy Hendrix that went with “Flower Power and Pop Culture” really caught my interest.
-The exhibition used wildly vivid colors and many familiar tunes.
+The music from the Beatles, the Rolling Stones, and Jimmy Hendrix that went with “Flower Power and Pop Culture” was really more to my liking.
+The exhibition used wildly vivid colours and many familiar tunes.

 If you are visiting in the summer, you’ll enjoy the cool temperatures inside.
 Usually, it is a refreshing 14-16 degrees Celsius, so bring a sweater.